GiovaniPM/DMNTests/PlantUML/Course Gant.md

     scale max 800 height
 ```
 - **hide**<br>
+Hides the bottom time information under the graph, does not affect the time information on the top.
 >**hide footbox**
 ```plantuml
 ex.:
     hide footbox
 ```
 - **printscale**<br>
+Useful for condesing the Gant graph timeline, useful for large projects.
 >**printscale** <ins>(diary|weekly|montly)</ins>
 ```plantuml
 ex.: